Sreshtha-portfolio-Projects/jewellery-ecommerce/Documents/QUICKSTART.md

    - You should be redirected to the dashboard

 3. **Check Dashboard**: http://localhost:5173/admin/dashboard
-   - Should show "Admin Authenticated" ✅
+   - Should show "Admin Authenticated" status
-   - Should show "API Connection Status: ok" ✅
+   - Should show "API Connection Status: ok" status

 ## Troubleshooting